2012 Chevrolet Corvette Performance

 Handling and Braking

-While some reviewers say that the Corvette’s steering lacks the communicative feel of cars like the BMW M3, others rave about its handling balance, specifically when equipped with the optional adaptive suspension system, which features touring and sport modes.
+While some reviewers say that the 2012 Corvette’s steering lacks the communicative feel of the steering in cars like the BMW M3, others rave about the Corvette's handling balance, specifically when equipped with the optional adaptive suspension system, which features touring and sport modes.
 What's more, its sporty dynamics don't make everyday driving a chore.
 This is particularly noteworthy considering that other vehicles with similar capabilities are too stiff and harsh to drive anywhere but the track.

 - "Base models with the standard suspension ride surprisingly well, with a solid blend of comfort and firm control.
 Convertibles have impressively little structural shake and body quiver.
 Grand Sport is never smooth, but it's never punishing either." -- Consumer Guide